opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. tip:: **To rewind the Flipbook content automatically after playback:**

-    1. In File  →  Preferences  →  Preview.
+    1. In File  →  Preferences...  →  Preview.

     2. Activate the **Rewind after Playback** option.